 Water Kefir (Tibicos)

-Our naturally carbonated probiotic soda is made with organic raspberries and blueberries and a culture of beneficial bacteria and yeasts.
+Our naturally carbonated probiotic soda is made with organic raspberries, blueberries, blackberries, and a culture of beneficial bacteria and yeasts.
 It's sweeter and more refreshing than kombucha, alcohol- and dairy-free, and contains dozens of LAB strains.

 Niya by Fermentality

 Low in Carbs, Gluten-Free, High in Healthy Fats

 The ketogenic lifestyle is built on switching your body's fuel source from carbohydrates to fat.
 By reducing carb intake to 5% and protein to 20% of daily calories, the body enters a metabolic state called ketosis.
 During this state, the liver converts fat molecules into ketones, which are used for fuel as an alternative to glucose.
 The brain functions better on ketones, fat stores are burned off easier, hunger decreases and energy increases.